apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 </div>
 <br/>

-In Scoped mode, Zeppelin still runs single interpreter JVM process but multiple Interpreter Group serve each note. (in case of **per note**)
+In Scoped mode, Zeppelin still runs single interpreter JVM process but multiple sessions serve each note. (in case of **per note**)
 So, each note have their own dedicated session. (but still possible to share objects via [ResourcePool](../../interpreter/spark.html#object-exchange))

 ## Isolated Mode